Pork Roast Recipe

 Why You’ll Love This Easy Pork Roast Recipe

-- Low and slow.
-I cook this boneless pork roast the old-fashioned way: long and low in the oven so that the inside becomes meltingly tender while the outside crisps up in the heat.
-When all’s said and done, the pork is super juicy, and the veggies get perfectly roasted.
+- Cooked low and slow.
+I prepare this boneless pork roast the old-fashioned way: long and low in the oven so that the inside gets meltingly tender while the outside crisps up in the heat.

 - Dinner made easy.
 I love recipes like my slow cooker pot roast, honey garlic roast pork tenderloin, and this easy pork roast, where the meat and a side of vegetables are cooked all at the same time.

 - Great for leftovers.
 This pork roast recipe makes enough to feed a small army, so we always have leftovers.
 Luckily, it’s easy to freeze or keep in the fridge for tasty lunches and meals later on.
-Roast pork sandwiches, anyone?
+Roast pork sandwiches with rhubarb chutney are amazing!

 Ingredients You’ll Need